 This collects information regarding children, who – on census day – have left local authority care in England and Wales through adoption, a special guardianship order, residence order or child arrangement order.
-Children who have left care under one of the measures listed above will be eligible for the post looked after element of the pupil premium. (which is now based on pupils on roll in the Autumn Census).
+Children who have left care under one of the measures listed above will be eligible for the post looked after element of the pupil premium, now based on pupils on roll in the Autumn Census.

 Please remember that this is a particularly sensitive data item and schools must comply with their responsibilities with respect to the GDPR when processing this data.